SMSpp-Project/smspp-project/LagBFunction/README.md

-The PolyhedralFunction and/or the costs and demands (not supplies) of the uncapacitated transportation problems are then repeatedly randomly modified "in the same way", and re-solved several times; each time the results of the two solvers are compared.
+The PolyhedralFunction and/or the costs and demands (not supplies) of the uncapacitated transportation problems are then repeatedly randomly modified "in the same way", and re-solved several times; each time the results of the two `Solver` are compared.

 The usage of the executable is the following: